Rhialto/twiXt/README.md

 If no class expression is given, it usually defaults to 0.
 If no subclass expression is given, it defaults to the class expression.

+For use in subclasses, a `#define XtInherit`_Field_ will be generated.
+Also, if the value which is used in the C initializer looks like a function name (is in proper CamelCase), a function declaration and definition will be generated.

+Exception: if the text contains the word `Inherit` then that name will be used for the `#define` instead.
+In that case also there will be no function declaration and body for this name.

 TwiXt doesn't really analyze the structure of your expressions (the C compiler will complain later if you write nonsense), but there is some pattern expansion to fill in class names.